tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### 5. Instructor Do: Trading with CCXT (15 min)

 In this section, students will become familiar with the expansive CCXT library, which provides an API for over 120 cryptocurrency exchanges.
-In particular, students will work with the Kraken API and extract both historical and current price data.
+Students will work with the Kraken API and extract both historical and current price data.

 **File:** [ccxt_demo.ipynb](Activities/03-Ins_Going_Live/Solved/ccxt_demo.ipynb)